 Whilst some people period shame, there is nothing ‘dirty’ about having sex on your period.
-Menstrual fluid is a completely natural substance and does not contain anything harmful or irritating, provided both partners are STI-free.
+Menstrual fluid is a completely natural substance and does not contain anything harmful or irritating, provided both partners have had clear STI tests.

 Some people are put off by the prospect of a rather messy encounter, but condoms can make the clean-up easier and are essential if you are not using another form of birth control.

 Many women actually experience a heightened sense of libido just before and during their periods, as the body receives a rush of oestrogen and testosterone.
 What’s more, the endorphins and contractions involved in orgasm are believed to help reduce the pain of period-related cramping.

 If you are comfortable with it, having sex on your period can be safe, natural and enjoyable for both partners.